peitalin/L2-eigenlayer-restaking/README.md

 forge coverage
 ```

-Frontend clients will make contract calls similar to the the scripts in the `scripts` folder.
+Frontend clients will make contract calls similar to the scripts in the `scripts` folder.
 These scripts run on Base Sepolia and dispatches CCIP calls to Eth Sepolia, bridging `CCIP-BnM` ERC20 tokens and interacting with mock Eigenlayer Strategy Vaults setup for the `CCIP-BnM` token.

 To run the Scripts see the `scripts` folder:
 - `5_depositAndMintEigenAgent.sh`: makes a cross-chain deposit into Eigenlayer from L2, minting an EigenAgent if the use does not yet have one.